-3.17 The size of new homes being built in the District has a direct impact on affordability and on the number of new homes being delivered.
+- 3.17 The size of new homes being built in the District has a direct impact on affordability and on the number of new homes being delivered.
 There has been a historic trend for the delivery of large homes in the District, however in recent years the trend has been the delivery of smaller units.
-In 2018/19, the AMR reported that 79% of gross new homes completed had 1 to 3 bedrooms, in the previous year it was 85%.

-3.18 The SHMA (2016) provides an up to date source of information regarding the size, type and tenure of homes needed in the District.
-It concluded that there is a higher need for new homes of 1 to 3 bedrooms.
-Table 5 and Table 6 below set out the number of bedrooms required to meet identified need.
-The SHMA also identified an acute need for affordable housing (primarily social rented tenure).
+In 2019/20, the AMR reported that 94% of gross new homes completed had 1 to 3 bedrooms and in the previous year it was 79%. - 3.18 The Local Housing Needs Assessment (LNHA) (2020) provides an up to date source of information regarding the size, type and tenure of homes needed in the District.
+It concluded that there is a higher need for new homes of 1 to 3 bedrooms in the context of the social/affordable rented tenure and the affordable home ownership tenure.
+For market housing, the main need is for three-bedroom dwellings, although there is a significantly greater need for 4+-bedroom dwellings in this tenure than is the case for the tenures of affordable home ownership and social/affordable rented.
+Table 3 below set out the number of bedrooms required to meet identified need.
+The LNHA also identified an acute need for affordable housing (primarily social rented tenure).

-Table 5: Dwelling requirement by number of bedrooms (2013 to 2036) - Market Sector
+Table 3: Dwelling requirement by number of bedrooms (2020 - 2036)